lmullen/jsr/issues/vol13/Neal.markdown

 Christianity.
 Public executions, evangelical Christianity, and lynching expressed similar concerns about crime, sin, and race in increasingly urbanized environments.
-Moreover, the practice of lynching incorporated elements of Protestant ritual—confession and testimonials—to find divine justification for their violence and religious affirmation of their racist views.
+Moreover, the practice of lynching incorporated elements of Protestant ritual---confession and testimonials---to find divine justification for their violence and religious affirmation of their racist views.
 While these chapters provide readers with insight into how white southerners justified lynching, the next three chapters explore